-The Coronavirus medical impact has been reported widely, but it is the Economic impact which is now challenging businesses worldwide.
+The medical impact of Coronavirus has been reported widely, but it is the Economic impact which is now challenging businesses worldwide.

-China’s economic growth is expected to slow to 4.5% in the first quarter of 2020, with this being the slowest pace since the financial crisis (according to Reuters poll of economists)
+China’s economic growth is expected to slow to 4.5% in the first quarter of 2020, with this being the slowest pace since the financial crisis (according to a Reuters poll of economists)

 The trade body for the global airline industry, the International Air Transport Association (IATA), warned that the cost to the airline industry could be $29.2bn (£23.7bn) in lost revenue.

 The hardest hit are said to be hospitality chains, airlines, retailers and luxury goods makers.